Aphelion: How to Clear Chapters 7 & 8 – Storm and Nexus

 Advertisement

-Ariane’s chapter is easiest when you treat each exposed run as a short commit.
-The storm is the hazard, so the correct rhythm is simple: identify the next safe point, move, recover, then plan the next leg.
-If visibility drops and you are unsure whether the next hold or ledge is actually reachable, wait a moment in cover rather than guessing.
-The game wants you to respect the environment here.
+Chapter 7 puts you back in control of Ariane for a stealth-and-traversal run through the storm.
+The weather is the threat, so the correct rhythm is simple: pick the next safe point, commit to it, recover, then plan the next leg.
+If visibility drops and you cannot tell whether the next ledge is reachable, wait in cover rather than guessing.

 Move in short bursts between shelter points

-The safest route through the storm uses shelter pockets as checkpoints.
-Before leaving one, face the next ledge, anchor, or protected opening and make sure you know exactly where you are going.
-If you step out and immediately start correcting your route, you waste time and usually end up taking the longest possible exposure window.
-The better approach is to commit to one destination at a time, even if that feels slower.
+Treat shelter pockets as your checkpoints.
+Before leaving one, face the next ledge or anchor and confirm exactly where you are headed.
+If you step out and immediately start correcting course, you burn the longest possible exposure window.
+Commit to one destination at a time, even when it feels slower.
+When the chapter feels unfair it is usually because you are running, scanning, and route-finding at once.
+Scan from cover, pick the next segment, then move.

 How to use the EM scanner without getting punished